bennettpeter/MythTV-LeanCapture/README.md

     /opt/mythtv/leancap/leanxvod.sh -t "Chicago P.D." --season 9 --episode 7
     /opt/mythtv/leancap/leanxvod.sh -t "Chicago P.D." --season 9 --episode 8

 Each episode is written to a file in a subdirectory of the VID_RECDIR from leancapture.conf.
-Each recording is placed in a sub directory names for the series title, with the recording being named with original airdate, season and episode, and subtitle.
+Each recording is placed in a sub directory named for the series title, with the recording being named with original airdate, season and episode, and subtitle.

+The series name must be an exact match.
+The script is prone to OCR errors.
+There is code to fix errors that I found, but there could still be problems.
+If there is an error the script cannot recover from, it will terminate without recording.

 ### Unplugging or Replugging any USB devices